cherrypy/cherrypy/README.md

 Unless something is very obviously wrong, you are likely to be asked to provide a working example, displaying the erroneous behaviour.

-<i>Note: While this might feel troublesome, a tip is to always make a separate example that have the same dependencies as your project.It is <b>great for troubleshooting</b> those annoying problems where you don't know if the problem is at your end or the components.
+<i>Note: While this might feel troublesome, a tip is to always make a separate example that have the same dependencies as your project.
+It is <b>great for troubleshooting</b> those annoying problems where you don't know if the problem is at your end or the components.
 Also, you can then easily fork and provide as an example.<br />
 You will get answers and resolutions way quicker.
 Also, many other open source projects require it.</i>

 ### I have a feature request
 [Good stuff!
 Please create an issue!](https://github.com/cherrypy/cherrypy/issues/new)<br />
 <i>Note: Features are more likely to be added the more users they seem to benefit.</i>

-### I want to discuss CherryPy, reach out to developers, or other CherryPy users
+### I want to discuss CherryPy, reach out to developers or CherryPy users
 [The gitter page](https://gitter.im/cherrypy/cherrypy) is good for when you want to talk, but doesn't feel that the discussion has to be indexed for posterity.

 # Documentation